FabianLars/mw-toolbox/README.md

 # Important!
-This scripts aren’t endorsed by Riot Games and don’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+These scripts aren’t endorsed by Riot Games and don’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
 League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.